Anesthesia and Genetics: Why It Affects People Differently

 MH occurs in approximately 1 in 5,000 to 100,000 anesthesia administrations.
 When it does occur, it produces rapidly rising body temperature, muscle rigidity, metabolic acidosis, and can be fatal without immediate treatment with dantrolene.

 Important limitation: Consumer DNA tests (23andMe, AncestryDNA) do not adequately test for malignant hyperthermia variants.
-RYR1 has over 400 known pathogenic variants, and consumer genotyping arrays cover very few of them.
+RYR1 has hundreds of reported variants associated with malignant hyperthermia susceptibility, and only a subset have been formally reviewed and classified as pathogenic or likely pathogenic by expert curation panels — consumer genotyping arrays cover very few of them, pathogenic or otherwise.
 If you have a family history of MH or unexplained death during anesthesia, clinical genetic testing (sequencing, not genotyping) is required.
 Always inform your anesthesiologist of any family history.

 NSAIDs and CYP2C9